 Wilderness Therapy Leads To Healthier Families

 When the parent-youth relationship deteriorates, at-risk behaviors often follow.
 As a way to achieve healthier patterns within the home, wilderness therapy works with the whole family system.
 Family units work with each other to overcome the toxicity that often exists in the house before treatment.
 All members of the family are guided through this process by a clinician.
 Once everyone can take a step back and get themselves to a healthier place there is less conflict within the parent-child relationship.
-As the relationship with parents improves, values become more aligned.
+As the relationship with a child’s parent improves, values become more aligned.
 Often this equates to fewer arguments and more communication, in addition to an improved quality of life.
 These changes can make all the difference.

 A recent study found that youth returning from wilderness therapy programs reported significant improvements in their mood and behavior.
 These once struggling youth have higher levels of self-efficacy, improved confidence, and in turn, improved relationships with their families.